Cox rings over nonclosed fields: Introduction

 \section{Introduction}

 Starting in the 1970s, Colliot-Th\'el\`ene and Sansuc studied torsors under quasitori, i.e., under groups of multiplicative type.
-In particular, they introduced \emph{universal torsors} of varieties with finitely generated geometric Picard group, which were used to study rational points and other arithmetic questions on geometrically rational varieties over number fields; see \cite{MR899402, MR1845760}.
+In particular, they introduced \emph{universal torsors} of varieties with finitely generated geometric Picard group, which were used to study rational points and other arithmetic questions on geometrically rational varieties over number fields; see \cite{MR899402,MR1845760}.

 In the 1990s, Cox \cite{MR1299003} constructed homogeneous coordinate rings of toric varieties over the field $\CC$ of complex numbers.
-Salberger \cite[\S 8]{MR1679841} showed that Cox's construction gives rise to universal torsors of toric varieties over arbitrary fields.
-Homogeneous coordinate rings, or \emph{Cox rings}, were introduced for more general classes of varieties by Hu, Keel \cite{MR1786494}, Elizondo, Kurano, Watanabe \cite{MR2058459}, Berchtold, Hausen \cite{MR1995130, MR2499353}, and others.
-Soon it was observed informally that there is a close connection to universal torsors (see the introductions of \cite{MR2029863, MR2029868}).
-Beyond Salberger's work for toric varieties, this connection has been made precise only over algebraically closed fields.
-The first result that does it in some generality seems to be \cite[Theorem~5.6]{MR2498061}: For a smooth integral projective variety $X$ with free and finitely generated Picard group $\Pic(X)$ and finitely generated Cox ring over an algebraically closed field, a universal torsor admits an open embedding into the spectrum of a Cox ring of $X$, equivariantly under the action of the N\'eron--Severi torus of $X$.
+Salberger \cite{MR1679841} used them in connection with universal torsors to study rational points on split toric varieties over number fields.
+Homogeneous coordinate rings, or \emph{Cox rings}, were introduced for more general classes of varieties by Hu, Keel \cite{MR1786494}, and others \cite{MR2058459,MR1995130,MR2499353}.
+Soon it was observed informally that there should be a close connection to universal torsors (see the introductions of \cite{MR2029863,MR2029868,MR2368955}).
+So far, this connection has been made precise only over algebraically closed fields \cite[Theorem~5.6]{MR2498061}, \cite[\S 1.6]{arXiv:1003.4229}.

-In this article, we define Cox rings and Cox sheaves for varieties over fields that are not necessarily algebraically closed in a way that is compatible with the definition of universal torsors and, more generally, of torsors under quasitori.
-We start by revisiting and generalizing the definition and construction of Cox rings and Cox sheaves over separably closed fields from an axiomatic point of view; see Section~\ref{section:over_closed_fields}.
-We study their existence and classification over arbitrary fields, and we make the relation to torsors precise; see Section~\ref{section:over_nonclosed_fields}.
-Then we conclude with some properties of finitely generated Cox rings and their arithmetic applications in Sections~\ref{section:finitely_generated_cox_rings} and \ref{sec:applications}, respectively.
+The problem of descending Cox rings to nonclosed fields was posed already in \cite{MR2029863,MR2029868}.
+The purpose of this article is to define Cox rings and Cox sheaves for varieties over fields that are not necessarily algebraically closed in a way that is compatible with the definition of universal torsors and, more generally, of torsors under quasitori.

+We start by revisiting and generalizing the definition and construction of Cox rings and Cox sheaves over separably closed fields; see Section~\ref{section:over_closed_fields}.
+Our axiomatic definition allows us to study their existence and classification over arbitrary fields, their functoriality properties, and their precise relation to torsors; see Section~\ref{section:over_nonclosed_fields}.
+We conclude with some properties of finitely generated Cox rings nd their arithmetic applications in Sections~\ref{section:finitely_generated_cox_rings} and \ref{sec:applications}, respectively.